Discover more from The Revenue Architect

 Focus on outcomes instead of outputs

-When I got my first management job I believed that being busy was a sign of being productive.
-I worked long hours, went to lots of meetings, wrote lots of emails, created lots of decks—I measured my contribution by my outputs.
+When I got my first management job I believed that being busy meant I was being productive.
+I worked long hours, went to lots of meetings, wrote lots of emails, created lots of decks.
+I measured my contribution by my outputs.

-The framework I use for filtering issues is based on the principle of the Eisenhower Matrix—that there are 4 types of issues competing for your time, as shown below:
+The framework I use for filtering issues is based on the principle of the Eisenhower Matrix—that there are 4 types of issues competing for your time:

 While there are multiple ways to define importance and urgency, I use the following:

 An issue is Important if it can be directly tied to a company KPI, because moving a company KPI is an outcome rather than an output.